thellimist/SwiftRandom/README.md

 - Swift version 2.0

 ###Improvement
-Feel free adding your own random data functions and sending pull requests.
+- Feel free adding your own random data functions and sending pull requests.

+#####Possible features:
+- Random profile image (Should not include the image inside project, should load it from web when needed)
+- Random wildlife pictures (Should not include the image inside project, should load it from web when needed)

 ###License
 SwiftRandom is available under the MIT license.
 See the [LICENSE file](https://github.com/thellimist/SwiftRandom/blob/master/LICENSE).

+##Keywords
+random, swift, data, generator, faker, fake,